SAREC-Lab/saFUZZ_ICSE26/RQ2.md

 ![Overview](Figures/PipelineReduction.png)

 Below we walk through a concrete example from the **FSC2** scenario to demonstrate how case selection and **Step** 7 from the pipeline (additional test execution) work in practice.
+We then give additional examples of selecting cases corresponding to FSC1.

 ## 1 – Case Selection from Clusters